harness/developer-hub/docs/feature-flags/ff-creating-flag/edit-and-delete-a-feature-flag.md

    ![The Archive Warning Message pop-up](./static/ff-archive-flag-warning-message.png)

- 4. If you're sure you want to archive the flag, type the name or ID of the flag in the field provided, and then select **Archive**.
+ 4. If you're sure you want to archive the flag, type the ID of the flag in the field provided, and then select **Archive**.
 Be aware you can restore the archived flag within 30 days.

 ### Restore a flag